TL;DR

 Maze offers pricing options for organizations and product teams of all sizes.
 There’s a Free plan for individuals looking to kickstart user research and testing, and Enterprise options for teams looking to scale research.

-The Enterprise plan provides added features for greater flexibility, including custom study quantities, additional research solutions—like Interview Studies, Card Sorting, and Tree Testing—and access to mobile testing through the Maze Participate app.
+The Enterprise plan provides added features for greater flexibility, including custom study quantities, additional research solutions—like interview studies, card sorting, and tree testing—and access to mobile testing through the Maze Participate app.

-2. QoQo: Best for generating user personas
+2. QoQo: Best for Figma-based discovery

 Key AI features